OneAbrah13/OneAbrah13/README.md

-- 👋 Hi, I’m @OneAbrah13
+- 👋 Hi, I’m Abraham
-- 👀 I’m interested in Java and Python
+- 👀 I know one or two things in Java,My SQL,Javascript and Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently into Cyber Security and Digital Forensics
-- 💞️ I’m looking to collaborate on ...
+- 💞️
 - 📫 How to reach me , whatsApp +256779811546

 <!---